Eczema and its Ayurvedic Treatment Introduction:

-Eczema and its Ayurvedic Treatment- It is such a common condition that affect every one of the five children during their school going age.
+Eczema is such a common condition that affect every one of the five children during their school going age.
 It is also a very common disease found in infants.
-Eczema in an adult could be a recurring chronic condition, which the person may have to live with throughout life.
+It in an adult could be a recurring chronic condition, which the person may have to live with throughout life.
 Hence, it can be safely assured that it is one of the most prevalent skin problems in the world today.

 Definition:- Eczema (Vicharchika)